Presentation and Status in Health Basket

 Paediatric population

-The safety and efficacy of Veltassa in children aged under 18 years have not yet been established.
+The safety and efficacy in children aged under 18 years have not yet been established.
 No data are available.

 The complete dose should be poured into a glass containing approximately 40 ml of water, then stirred.
 Another approximately 40 ml of water should be added, and the suspension stirred again thoroughly.
 The powder will not dissolve.
 More water may be added to the mixture as needed for desired consistency.